 In other states, non-competes are enforceable to some degree but under widely different standards.
-For example, by statute Massachusetts requires that covered non-competes "be supported by a garden leave clause or other mutually-agreed upon consideration between the employer and the employee, provided that such consideration is specified in the noncompetition agreement," and prohibits non-competes entirely with certain categories of employees (M.G.L. c.
-149, § 24L; for more information, see Practice Note, Non-Compete Agreements with Employees: Limitations on Non-Competes with Low-Wage Workers and Non-Compete Laws: State Q&A Tool).
+For example, by statute Massachusetts requires that covered noncompetes "be supported by a garden leave clause or other mutually-agreed upon consideration between the employer and the employee, provided that such consideration is specified in the noncompetition agreement," and prohibits non-competes entirely with certain categories of employees (M.G.L. c.
+149, § 24L; for more information, see Non-Compete Laws: State Q&A Tool).
 Many states have enacted laws prohibiting non-competes with certain segments of workers, such as lower wage workers (see, for example, Practice Note, Non-Compete Agreements with Employees: Limitations on Non-Competes with Low-Wage Workers).
 This section describes key considerations for employers when determining which state's law will govern enforcement of a non-compete.